6 Speed over perfection

 To summarise

 As a growth marketer, speed of execution is your biggest advantage.
-This is particularly true for smaller teams – you likely cannot out-work or outspend more established brands, but you can outmanouvre them.
-This has never been more true that it is in today’s AI era where traditional marketing capabilities are being commoditised faster than ever.
+This is particularly true for smaller teams - you likely cannot out-work or outspend more established brands, but you can outmanoeuvre them.
+This has never been more true than it is in today's AI era where traditional marketing capabilities are being commoditized faster than ever.

-Your goal is to ship fast, learn fast and to find the channels, tactics and technology that enables you to outperform the status quo.
+Your goal is to ship fast, learn fast, and to find the channels, tactics, and technology that enable you to outperform the status quo.

 Adam Goyette